| Contents: | October

 Our theme this year is "Winter Wonderland".

 HOUSE-BUILDING PETITION: Epping Forest District Council is comfortably ahead of the target figure set for it by the Government in the ordinary house-building programme because it has benefited from 'windfall' sites, such as our former village hall site in Loughton Lane and at Bell Common the land between the hotel and Magpie Restaurant, for which planners get planning permission.
 Nevertheless, when the Government expressed a desire for 500,000 houses in the Eastern Region the number allocated to Epping Forest District was 18,600, an increase of nearly 30% on the existing housing stock.
 It is understood that this figure has been revised to 11,000, but as there is now a suggestion that the overall half million figure might be increased, the final figure for the District is not known.
 It is, however, clear that such a large number cannot possibly be accommodated on 'windfall' sites that arise only by chance.
 Therefore a lot of building would have to take place on Green Belt land notwithstanding the Government's own Planning Policy Guidance note which says that housing is the last thing that should be allowed there.
 This situation greatly concerned not only our Rural Preservation Society but also the Campaign to Protect Rural Essex, The Epping Society, The Friends of Epping Forest, The West Essex Ramblers and Eleanor Laing our MP who agreed to present a petition to the House of Commons sponsored by the five organisations.
 Most people have seen it.
 It alerted and informed many who were not aware of the situation and gave everyone the opportunity to join in the protest and request for a complete review of the basis for the figures, particularly for Epping Forest District.
 It is gratifying that a total of 13,126 signatures were obtained.
 Our thanks are due to all those who helped distribute and collect the sheets and to the shop owners who had them to make available to their customers and provided a healthy contribution.
 Alan Gillies for The Rural Preservation Society.
-Mrs. Eleanor Laing MP (Epping Forest) (Con) presented

 the petition to the house at 7.15pm on November 9th 2004: The Petitioners further declare that the plans of the Government and its agents to build large numbers of new houses in the Green Belt are of great concern to the Petitioners.
 A New Health Watchdog: A Forum exists to assist you to express your views and help plan the Health services in your area.
 The Epping Forest Patient and Public Involvement Forum (P.P.I.F.) is one of a network of Forums established by the Government across the country to improve healthcare.
 Forum members are volunteers who have undergone training to assist them in their role.
 The Forum has wide-ranging statutory powers to work with Primary Care Trusts.
 Forum members can visit any service in the Trust and may make recommendations for improvements, including Hospitals, clinics, surgeries, etc. They will also be involved in any discussions on changes to services that may affect the public in Epping Forest District.
 The biggest challenge for the Forum is to become visible in the local community.
 People need to know that we are there for them.
 We also need more members to join us.
 The issues currently being raised are: Cancer services, breast screening follow-up appointments, blood donors system, pharmacy closure, pension services for special needs clients.
 If you are interest and would like to contact us: telephone Marilyn Lambert on 01279 418666.
-PARISH TRANSPORT SCHEME: Mrs Jones cant use a bus.
+PARISH TRANSPORT SCHEME: Mrs Jones can’t use a bus.
 She used to stay at home every day.
 Not any more!
 Now with COMMUNITY TRANSPORT she can get about, visit friends and even browse or buy at the shops or local market.
 The NEW SERVICE will start on Monday 15th November.
 The route will cover Chigwell, Abridge, Theydon Bois, Epping, Moreton, Bobbingworth & The Lavers.
 To use this service, you need to ring this number to register and obtain details of the bus timetable for your area.
 Telephone: Epping Forest Community Transport: 01992 564040 Litter Picks:The Parish Council would again like to thank all those who help keep our village tidy by paticipating in the monthly litter picks.
 Please note that in future the monthly litter picks on the first Saturday of every month will now start at 9.00 a.m. (it was previously 9.30).
 From the Neighbourhood Watch/Mobile Police Station

 Christmas Boxes: A few years ago a burglar was arrested and interviewed.
 We considered that this burglar was very good at his job because every property he entered he hit the jackpot.
 He never failed.
 It took a lot of effort to capture him as well but we were surprised when he told us why he was so good.

 After Christmas he would drive around the streets and take note of what empty boxes you would put out for the dustman.
 If you had a brand new computer for Christmas then you would simply fill that box with rubbish and put it out for collection.
 This burglar would note what was at your address and then pay you a visit later on.
-Easy isnt it?
+Easy isn’t it?

-The advice has to be Break it up and put it in a bag.
+The advice has to be … Break it up and put it in a bag.
 Yes, it may be a nuisance to you but it has to be worth the effort.
-Unless you have suffered the pain of a burglary you cant imagine what it is like.
+Unless you have suffered the pain of a burglary you can’t imagine what it is like.
 I know of some people who refuse to live there again and will move house immediately.
-Come on you know it makes sense please!!
+Come on … you know it makes sense … please!!

 Chris Caten, Essex Police Royal British Legion Poppy Appeal:

-Thank you once again collectors and contributors for this years appeal.
+Thank you once again collectors and contributors for this year’s appeal.
 We have raised £3,304.28 A. Hollingbery Honorary Organiser MALCOLM "HARRY" HARRIS: We are sad to report the death of Malcolm "Harry" Harris on Saturday 25th September.
 Harry took up the post as cemetery gardener/handyman for the Parish Council in March 2003.
 Only a few months later he was diagnosed with lung cancer and, despite undergoing a course of chemotherapy, he was able to continue in his role until shortly before his death.
 Harry was very well known outside the village for his keen interest in football and played centre-forward for Ford United - now Redbridge.
 He was also a keen bird watcher and with this in mind some of his friends have clubbed together to sponsor the bird-bath at the cemetery (see picture).
 On a brighter note we are pleased to announce the appointment of Nigel Pomfret as gardener/handyman for the cemetery.
-Cllr Ken Cushing A Forest Keepers View: ![]() I started as a trainee ranger in the foothills of the Peak District
+Cllr Ken Cushing A Forest Keepers View: I

 in 1977 and have gradually worked my way southwards having stopped